The Cary Memorial Library offers three gallery spaces to community artists (suitable for displaying two-dimensional art):

 - Commons Display Cases (in the Commons area)

 The Commons Gallery of Student Art is reserved for art school students from the public schools (K-12) or other local art school programs.

-The Lexington Community Center offers one gallery space to community artists (suitable for displaying two-dimensional art):
+The Lexington Community Center (located at 39 Marret Rd in Lexington) offers one gallery space to community artists (suitable for displaying two-dimensional art):

 - 2nd Floor Gallery

 There are multiple display cases at the Community Center, some of which are reserved for use by the Center.
 The cases that are available to artists are: